livewire/docs/source/docs/redirecting.blade.md

 section: content
 ---

-You may want to redirect from inside a Livewire component to another route in your app.
-Livewire offers two methods to achieve this; a built in `$this->redirect()` method and support for Laravel redirects:
+You may want to redirect from inside a Livewire component to another page in your app.
+Livewire supports the standard redirect response syntax you are used to using in Laravel controller.

 @codeComponent([
     'className' => 'ContactForm.php',